anugrahjo/PySLSQP/README.md

 However, it is always more efficient for the user to provide the exact gradients.
 Note also that we did not have any constraints or variable bounds in this problem.
-Examples with user-defined gradients, constraints, and bounds can be found in the [documentation](https://pyslsqp.readthedocs.io/).
+Examples with user-defined gradients, constraints, and bounds can be found in the [Basic User Guide](https://pyslsqp.readthedocs.io/en/latest/src/basic.html).

 ## Documentation
 For API reference and more details on installation and usage, visit the [documentation](https://pyslsqp.readthedocs.io/).